sjhoeksma/portfoleon/README.md

     	Name of Portfoleon organization to use.
   -serve
     	Use if we should run a webserver.
+  -status string
+    	The status used for graylisting (requires writeable token).
   -t string
     	The name of template to use.
   -tJson string